Learn About EDPMA Committees

 This is EDPMA's newest committee addressing a wide variety of issues including gathering data that supports our advocacy efforts, legal compliance, provider enrollment, rural health, alternative payment models, telehealth and emerging ED technology, medical bad debt, and more.

 This committee focuses on quality reporting under Medicare's Merit-Based Incentive Payment System (MIPS), coding issues including inappropriate prospective down coding by commercial and ERISA plans, documentation issues, preparing for audits, and more.

 Conference Planning Committee (CPC)

-This committee develops the agenda for the upcoming Solutions Summit, invites Summit speakers, and oversees all aspects of the Solutions Summit.
+This committee develops the agenda, invites speakers, and oversees all aspects of the Solutions Summit.

-This committee helps ensure that EDPMA’s membership continues to grow at a healthy pace each year.
-It also oversees member satisfaction and retention.
+This committee helps ensure that EDPMA's membership continues to grow at a healthy pace each year.
+It also oversees member benefits, satisfaction and our marketing efforts.